 Connect apps use JWT for authentication and either scopes or user impersonation for authorization.

 Atlassian Connect apps use JWT (JSON Web Tokens) for authentication.
 This is already built into the supported Atlassian Connect libraries.

 When an app is installed, a security context is exchanged with the application.
-This context is used to create and validate JWT tokens that are embedded in API calls.
+The security context contains, among other things, a key identifying the app and a shared secret used to create and validate JWT tokens.
+Your app uses the security context to validate incoming requests and to sign outgoing requests.
 The use of JWT tokens guarantees that:

 To learn more, read Authentication for Connect apps.

 Atlassian Connect apps can use two types of authorization:

 The set of actions that an app is allowed to perform is determined by the intersection of two authorization schemes: